 However, all of our programmes have expert local management teams and local Boards.
 The day to day running of our programmes is all carried out by local staff; they train new members in Group formation and business training, they oversee the savings processes and loans distributions, and they carry out the monitoring, repayment and recycling of loans.

 Why we need funds

 In addition to oversight and long-term planning, the role of Five Talents UK is to raise the funds which enables our local programme staff to form, train and support Trust Groups.
-The support of our donors allows our local partners to mentor our clients and help them grow their small businesses, to support them socially and spiritually and (in some programmes) to provide loan capital.
+The support of our donors allows our local partners to mentor our clients and help them grow their small businesses, to support them socially and spiritually.

 It's a partnership model of equality and mutual respect where staff in local countries and staff in the UK learn from and encourage one another.